 The planned housing development and economic growth in Worcester, Malvern, Droitwich and Evesham will lead to increased consumption of resources, increased waste generation and increased greenhouse gas emissions.
 There may be potential competition for previously developed land for new housing development and employment land, particularly within Worcester, and there could potentially be increased pressure for development in areas constrained by flood risk.
-Urban extensions will lead to a loss of open space which may be of value, but may present opportunities for CHP use.
-Economic and housing development in Worcester, Droitwich and Malvern may create competition for potential sites and increase traffic in the area, although planned infrastructure improvements may help to reduce traffic growth or alleviate the pressures.
-Plans are in place for road improvements and schemes to promote more sustainable travel patterns.
+Urban extensions will lead to a loss of open space that may be of value, but may present opportunities for CHP use.
+Economic and housing development in Worcester, Malvern, Pershore and Evesham may create competition for potential sites and increase traffic in the area, although infrastructure improvements may help to reduce traffic growth or alleviate the pressures.
+Plans are in place for road improvements and more sustainable travel patterns are promoted.
 Changes in transport patterns and traffic levels are likely to affect air quality, although the direction of change is unknown.
 This could potentially give rise to adverse effects on ecosystems particularly from developments in Worcester but the likelihood of effects is unknown.
+A number of areas of search could potentially give rise to cumulative effects on air quality and transport networks in conjuction with development proposed under the Core Strategy, particularly for areas of search 1-11, 46-48, 53-56 and 51-52.
+Areas of search 1-9 could also give rise to cumulative effects on European designated sites in combination with developments envisaged under the Joint Core Strategy.

-Draft Core Strategy 2, Bromsgrove District Council, January 2011

-The Draft Core Strategy 2 aims to provide 4000 dwelling units by 2021 and 26ha of employment land by 2026.
-The Council's Strategic Housing Land Availability Assessment identifies that there are insufficient amounts of brownfield land available to meet these targets and greenfield development will be required.
+Draft Core Strategy 2, Bromsgrove District Council, January 2011 to meet these targets and greenfield development will be required.
 Areas of potential growth are identified on the key diagram on the northern, western and southeastern fringes of Bromsgrove, on the outskirts of Redditch, and in Hagley, Catshill, Barnt Green, Alvechurch and Wythall.